actoron/jadex/docs/tutorials/bdiv3/04 Using Beliefs.md

 An agent's beliefbase represents its knowledge about the world.
 The agent is aware of this knowledge and can use it to reason.
 On the one hand, the beliefs can drive the actions of an agent by e.g. initiating goals or plans and on the other hand the beliefs also control the ongoing behaviour by determining when a goal is achieved or by rendering plans applicable or not.
 In Jadex BDI V3 beliefs are represented in an object-oriented way as:

 - **Field**: This representation is the most common one and treats a field of an agent as its belief.
-The field can be of any type whereby special support exists for collection types and arrays.Â
+The field can be of any type whereby special support exists for collection types and arrays.
 - **Getter/Setter Method Pair**: Using a getter/setter pair as belief allows for putting additional logic into the getter or setter.
 It also allows for using beliefs without a field.
 - **Unimplemented Getter/Setter Method Pair**: Using a getter/setter pair that is declared ```native```, i.e. without implemention, can be used to have abstract beliefs in capabilities.
 Such abstract beliefs can already be used in the capability but its representation is assigned by the using agent (or capability).
 This is useful if the belief should be shared among different capabilities.